Do you want to find time to read more often?

 Here’s how this works:

-Then, the next morning when I open Audible before my commute, it resumes narrating from where I stopped reading on my Kindle the night before
+Then, the next morning when I open Audible before my commute, it resumes narrating from where I stopped reading on my Kindle the night before.
+Awesome!

 4. Your First Two Audiobooks Are Free

 I browsed the audiobook user reviews and downloaded the Thank You Economy by Gary Vaynerchuk and Accidental Genius by Mark Levy for free.
-Then, I spent the next 30 days listening to these books to figure out is Audible worth it?
+Then, I spent the next 30 days listening to these books to figure out if Audible was worth it.